dustinian/Adventures/terror_on_the_capetown.md

 	* _Note: A specific discussion on magic is below.
 * __Thieves:__ Burglars, Spies, Ninjas, etc.

+__Starting Gold:__ If you want your prices to feel more 1920s/1930s/1940s, cut starting gold and all equipment prices in half.
+If you want your prices to feel more 1980s/1990s/2000s, double starting gold and all equipment prices.
+But a characters' initial purchasing power should remain unchanged.

 __Fantasy Equipment:__ Try to find the closest piece of _Basic Fantasy Role-Playin Game_ equipment you can, and use that cost/weight/damage.
 For example, a "canteen" should cost $1 since a "Wineskin/Waterskin" costs $1.
 A "flashlight" should cost $5 because a "Lantern" costs $5.
 A "baseball bat" is a good stand in for a "mace."
 Etc. _Note: Specific discussions of armor and firearms are below._

 ###Armor Class (AC)